AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 ![image](/help/journey-migration/assets/exec-image1.png)

-We will start detailing the tools you need to use in order to achieve this in the chapters below.
+We will start detailing the tools you must use so you can achieve this in the chapters below.

 ## Content Migration {#content-migration}